-Contract date - the valuation day of the initial premium.
+Contract date - the valuation day of the initial premium payment to the contract.

-Contract maturity date - the last valuation day of the calendar year the annuitant turns 100.
+Contract maturity date - the last valuation day of the calendar year the annuitant turns 105.
 If the contract is a LIF the contract maturity date may be an earlier date if required by pension law.